-Another thing to think about is that different foods are appropriate at different temperatures because koi are digesting at different speeds and using the nutrients differently.
-If the temperature is below 60 degrees F, stick to low protein foods, vegetables, squash, and fruit or any food that’s approved for 3 or 4 seasons.
+Another thing to think about is that different food are appropriate at different temperatures because koi are digesting at different speeds and using the nutrients differently.
+If the temperature is below 60 degrees F, stick to low protein foods, vegetables, squash, and fruit, or any food that’s approved for 3 or 4 seasons.

 As the water warms, slowly increase the amount of protein they’re getting.
 When the temperature reaches 80 or 85 degrees, feedings should be composed of about 40% protein to help them keep their energy up and to feed their fast metabolism.

 There are a lot of reasons why koi stop eating.
 Some are serious, some are not.
-First of all, it’s not as concerning if a koi isn’t eating at the end of fall or beginning or spring before the temperature has warmed up.
+First of all, it’s not as concerning if a koi isn’t eating at the end of the fall or beginning of spring before the temperature has warmed up.

 Remember, koi don’t control their metabolism so it’s likely that whatever is causing the lack of appetite is something you can fix.
 Here are some common reasons why koi might stop eating and what you can do to fix it.